A modelling and computational study of the frustration index in signed networks: Introduction

 \subsection{Motivation}

-In the past few decades, different measures of balance \cite{cartwright_structural_1956,norman_derivation_1972,terzi_spectral_2011,kunegis_applications_2014,estrada_walk-based_2014} have been suggested and deployed to analyse partial balance in real-world signed networks resulting in conflicting observations \cite{leskovec_signed_2010, facchetti_computing_2011, estrada_walk-based_2014}.
+In the past few decades, different measures of balance \cite{cartwright_structural_1956,norman_derivation_1972,terzi_spectral_2011,kunegis_applications_2014,estrada_walk-based_2014} have been suggested and deployed to analyse balance in real-world signed networks resulting in conflicting observations \cite{leskovec_signed_2010, facchetti_computing_2011, estrada_walk-based_2014}.
 Measures based on cycles \cite{cartwright_structural_1956,norman_derivation_1972}, triangles \cite{terzi_spectral_2011,kunegis_applications_2014}, and closed-walks \cite{estrada_walk-based_2014} are not generally consistent and do not satisfy key axiomatic properties \cite{aref2015measuring}.
 Among all the measures, a normalised version of the frustration index is shown to satisfy many basic axioms \cite{aref2015measuring}.
 This measure provides a clear understanding of the transition to balance in terms of the number of edges to be modified to reduce the tension, as opposed to graph cycles that were first suggested as origins of tension in unbalanced networks \cite{cartwright_structural_1956}.

 The frustration index is a key to frequently stated problems in many different fields of research \cite{iacono_determining_2010,harary_signed_2002,kasteleyn_dimer_1963,patrick_doreian_structural_2015,doslic_computing_2007}.
-In biological networks, optimal decomposition of a network into monotone subsystems ---which is essential for understanding Drosophila segment polarity--- is made possible by calculating the signed graph frustration index \cite{iacono_determining_2010}.
-In finance, risk of a portfolio is related to the balance of its underlying signed graphs \cite{harary_signed_2002}.
-In Physics, the frustration index provides the minimum energy state of magnetic materials \cite{kasteleyn_dimer_1963}.
-In international relations, signed clustering of countries in a region can be investigated using the frustration index \cite{patrick_doreian_structural_2015}.
-In Chemistry, bipartite edge frustration has applications to the stability of fullerene, a carbon allotrope \cite{doslic_computing_2007}.
-For a discussion on applications of the frustration index, one may refer to \cite{aref2017balance}.
+In biological networks, optimal decomposition of a network into monotone subsystems is made possible by computing the frustration index \cite{iacono_determining_2010}.
+In finance, performance of a portfolio can be linked to the balance of its underlying signed graph \cite{harary_signed_2002}.
+In physics, the frustration index provides the minimum energy state in models of atomic magnets known as Ising models \cite{kasteleyn_dimer_1963}.
+In political science \cite{aref-neal2019legislative} and international relations \cite{patrick_doreian_structural_2015}, networks can be partitioned into cohesive clusters using the line index of balance.
+In chemistry, bipartite edge frustration has applications to the stability of fullerene, a carbon allotrope \cite{doslic_computing_2007}.
+For discussions on applications of the frustration index, one may refer to \cite{aref2017balance}.